 The “Chakmak” (Both edge dull/unsharpened) is the sharpener used to sharpen both the main blade, and the small knife Karda.
 To sharpen the kukri, place the blade firmly against a smooth leveled surface with the edge facing sideward by resting body weight on it as shown in the picture.
 Applying a little force, drag the Chakmak from the tip of the kukri to the notch (notch works as a stopper and prevents the Chakmak from going further up towards the handle) several times on one side.
 Make sure you maintain a certain rhythm and always start from tip to notch.
 Now flip the kukri to the other side and repeat the action.
 Repeat till you get the desired sharpness or edge.
 The Chakmak sharpening process is quite laborious and time consuming.
 Therefore, a sharpening stone or designated sharpening hardware is recommended for faster and better results.

-Handle: 2 inch approx
+Handle: 3 inch approx (both)

 Materials / Features: